301 Getting to the Meat of Sustainability with White Castle

 1 GBCI CE, 1 AIA LU/HSW

-This session will highlight the financial tools available to help Central Ohio businesses, nonprofits and municipalities invest in energy efficiency upgrades, lowering energy costs and carbon emissions, and ultimately spurring economic growth.
+This session will highlight the financial tools and resources available to help local businesses, nonprofits and municipalities invest in energy upgrades – lowering energy costs and carbon emissions, and ultimately spurring economic growth in Franklin County.

 If Central Ohio hopes to continue momentum toward a more successful and sustainable tomorrow, creating widespread and impactful energy efficiency is a necessity – and there’s much work to do.
 In July 2018, the Franklin County Commissioners and Mid-Ohio Regional Planning Commission (MORPC) released a study on energy usage in Franklin County, which found that 69% of energy used is wasted due to inefficient building technologies.
 This may seem disheartening, however, it’s clear that both new and existing properties present great opportunities for energy efficiency improvement.
 In fact, even simple efficiencies – including lighting, roofing, solar array, water supply and automation, HVAC, etc. – can net 15-75% annual energy cost savings.
 With those, Central Ohio building owners could be reaping the benefits of going green sooner than they may think.
 This session will highlight the financial tools available to help businesses, nonprofits and municipalities invest in energy upgrades, lowering their energy costs and carbon emissions, and ultimately spurring economic growth in Franklin County.
 It will go into detail on how to use the available financial tools (e.g. Property Assessed Clean Energy (PACE) financing, the EnergyWorks program and the Columbus Region Energy Fund) and the benefits of each.
 It will also set clear steps that building professionals can follow to kick start energy efficiency upgrades on their new or existing facility.